-The objective of the fund is to outperform its benchmark index over the long term through investments in funds as well as in transferable securities and other financial instruments with exposure to equities issued by companies headquartered in Sweden or that are admitted to or the subject of trading on a regulated market in Sweden.
+The objective of the fund is to exceed its benchmark index over the long term through investments in equity funds as well as in equity-related transferable securities and other financial instruments.
 Sustainability dimensions are taken into account in the fund's asset management.
 There are no investment limitations with regard to geography, sector or company size.
+The fund's allocation between assets, markets and regions will vary over time.